 You can also find the Rainbow Loom kit at Learning Express stores for $14.99.
 You might check your local store because many of them have free classes on different patterns to make with the kit.

 The other big option is the Cra-z-Loom kit from Toys R Us.
 This one is $14.99 as well.
 I am not seeing much of a difference in the kits- we decided on the Rainbow Loom and have had great luck with it.
-I did check out the Cra-z-loom and the bands didn’t seem as stretchy to me but I was disappointed with the colors.
+I did check out the Cra-z-loom and the bands didn’t seem as stretchy to me and I was disappointed with the colors.
 I thought they would be shimmery or glittery or bright like the box suggests but I did not find that to be the case in store.

 And if you want additional rubber bands, those are pretty reasonably priced right now.

 You can also choose the individual colors and get those for about $6 with shipping fees- I just picked up the Glow in the Dark ones!
-How fun will that be for Halloween?

 It looks like the refills for the Cra-z-loom might be a little cheaper at 900 for $5.99 in Toys R Us stores but I don’t think they come with the C-Clips.